ccnmtl/case-consortium/content/case/case_119.md

 "title": "A Newsroom Divided: Kenya, the Election Crisis, and the Nation Media Group" "title_color": ""
 ---
-*AKU-13-0001.0*

 This case examines what happens when personal bias affects the newsroom.
 In mid-January 2008, post-election tribal violence in Kenya was making international headlines.
-The editorial director of Nation Media Group, which included the Daily Nation newspaper, had a crisis on his hands: the Daily Nation newsroom was splitting along tribal lines.
+The editorial director of Nation Media Group, which included the *Daily Nation* newspaper, had a crisis on his hands: the *Daily Nation* newsroom was splitting along tribal lines.
 He had to find a way reunite his staff.

-Epilogue, Teaching Note